Kristen McShane Murder: Husband Posed As Wife, Updated Her Facebook Page To Cover Up Killing

 “Kristen McShane was a beautiful and kind mother.
 She is another Angel that has left this world too soon.
 My heart goes out to her children; I will take the shirt off my back and eat a bullet for those poor kids.
 I thought losing a mother at 23 was tough.
 Rest in peace Kristen; you will always be alive as my beautiful cousin in my heart.”

-[Featured image by Shutterstock]
+[Featured Image by Shutterstock]